kdagkoglou/JStraining/documents/assure/9-sessions.md

 # Assure user sessions

 Assure uses a lightweight, custom, passwordless login system.
 This has been a considerable success: users often access infrequently and forget their password.
-Password-related support calls have been reduced from many hours per month to almost nil.
+Password-related support calls have been reduced from many hours per month to almost nil. *(Definitely consider passwordless logins for other systems!)*

 Some pages, such as individual tests and help, can be accessed without logging on.
 Information and interaction is reduced, but it permits non-clients or those who rarely log in to access and share data with minimal effort.